 InitParams determines whether or not the client app is going to use local storage through the SDK.
-If you want to build a client app with our local caching functionalities, set the value of
+If you want to build a client app without our local caching functionalities, set the value of

 Note: If you aren't using local caching,

 InitResultHandler()won't be called.
 To learn more, see Initialize the Chat SDK with APP_ID.

 SendbirdChat.init()method must be called across a client app at least once.
 It is recommended to initialize the Chat SDK with the

 You need a user in order to send a message to a channel.
 You can either create a user on our dashboard or you can use a unique ID that hasn’t been taken by any of your Sendbird application users.
 In the latter case, a new user is automatically created in your Sendbird application before being connected.

 To learn about using a token to authenticate a user, see the authentication page.

 connect()method.
 Any method can be called once the user is connected to the Sendbird server.